 The citizens in the neighborhood of Pleasantdale, where Global’s storage tanks are located, have been complaining for years of seeing plumes, experiencing noxious odors and suffering from headaches and other symptoms.
 Their complaints have virtually been ignored.
 There are several schools, daycare facilities, and housing for the elderly in this area.
 Our most vulnerable citizens, our children and our elderly, are being exposed to noxious fumes and the Volatile Organic Compounds (VOC’s) present in these fumes.
-(See information on VOC’s below)

-The EPA filed a consent decree to address the violations by Global.
-A consent decree is an agreement that is created between two parties to resolve a dispute without an admission of guilt.
-The consent decree called for Global to pay the U.S. Justice Department $40,000 in penalties and allot $150,000 for upgrades to wood stoves in the area.
-(There are not many wood stoves in So.
-Portland.)
+The EPA filed a consent decree to address the violations by Global, which called for Global to pay the U.S. Justice Department $40,000 in penalties and allot $150,000 to replace/retrofit their wood-burning appliances in the area (of which there are not many in the area).
 When the citizens of South Portland discovered the terms of the consent decree, there was an outpouring of anger and indignation at the fact that Global did not have to admit wrongdoing and did not have to address the harm being done now and over many years.
+Read the consent decree>>

 Protect South Portland’s role

 Protect South Portland has been actively working to inform the public and explore our legal rights to demand cleaner air.
 There have been neighborhood meetings to hear complaints and to receive citizen input on how to move forward.
 Members attend City Council meetings and workshops to demand immediate action to minimize these emissions.